BREAKING NEWS: Supreme Court Rules 8-1 In RAHIMI. They Got This One Wrong! (Prohibited Persons)

 Quick Summary

-The Supreme Court ruled 8-1 in US v.
-Rahimi, upholding 18 USC 922G8, which prohibits firearm possession by individuals under domestic violence restraining orders.
-The Court found this regulation consistent with historical firearm laws, affirming that the Second Amendment is not unlimited and allows for disarming those posing a credible threat.
+The Supreme Court ruled 8-1 in the Rahimi case, upholding 18 USC 922G8, which prohibits individuals under domestic violence restraining orders found to pose a credible threat from possessing firearms.
+This decision aligns with historical firearm regulations and affirms that the Second Amendment right is not unlimited.

 Chapters